Skip to main content

 • [Optional] fail_silently: type bool.
 You should set this to False in development to check if monitor() is working properly.
 Defaulted to False.

-• [Optional] raise_expection: type bool.
+• [Optional] raise_exception: type bool.
 You should set this to False in production if you don't want to raise expections in production.
 Defaulted to True.

 caution

-The monitor() function returns an response_id upon a successful API request to Confident's servers, which you can later use to send human feedback regarding a particular LLM response you've monitored.
+The monitor() method returns an response_id upon a successful API request to Confident's servers, which you can later use to send human feedback regarding a particular LLM response you've monitored.

 import deepeval